'Hunger Games: Catching Fire' sweeps MTV Movie Awards

 The MTV Trailblazer Award went to actor Channing Tatum for his versatility in playing everything from a dancer from the wrong side of the tracks to a hero trying to save the world from danger.

-Mark Wahlberg, who most recently starred in the Afghanistan war drama "Lone Survivor, received this year's MTV Generation Award, an honor given to those who engage with the MTV audience throughout their careers.
+Mark Wahlberg, who most recently starred in the Afghanistan war drama "Lone Survivor, received this year's MTV Generation Award, an honour given to those who engage with the MTV audience throughout their careers.

-Wahlberg, 42, joked with the much younger audience that the award probably signaled that his career was over.
+Wahlberg, 42, joked with the much younger audience that the award probably signalled that his career was over.

 "This is 'You're (expletive) done'," said Wahlberg.
 "But you know what?
 It was a great run."